Anomalous second-order skin modes in Floquet non-Hermitian systems: Edge theory and topological number

 While the second-order skin effect can be intuitively understood through these effective edge Floquet operators, the stability of these skin modes and their origin are encoded in a dynamical topological invariant, as discussed below.
 For convenience, we denote $U({\bf k},t)$ as the time-evolution operator of this model.
 According to Table I of Ref. \cite{FloquetLHC}, this model belongs to the GBL class K2a and has $\mathbb{Z}_2$ topological classification.
-For Floquet systems, the description of the system's topological properties needs to take into account its micro-motion operator $\tilde{U}=U({\bf k},t)e^{i H_Ft}$.
+For Floquet systems, the description of the system's topological properties needs to take into account its micro-motion operator $\tilde{U}=U({\bf k},t)*e^{i H_Ft}$, in which the $*$ operator is defined in Ref. \cite{FloquetLHC}.
 A Hermitianization procedure is then applied and the associated Hermitian operator is defined as

 By treating time $t$ as another momentum, the Hamiltonian $H_{\tilde{U}}$ can be classified as belonging to the three-dimensional Hermitian CII class \cite{ChiuRev,TeoKane}.
+The derivation of the symmetries of $H_{\tilde{U}}$ is given in Ref. \cite{FloquetLHC}.
+It should be noted that whether or not $U(k,t)$ is unitary, the $H_{\tilde{U}}$ is always Hermitian and belongs to class CII.
 Denoting $|\psi_{\alpha}\rangle,(\alpha=1,2,3,4)$ as the occupied eigenstates of $H_{\tilde{U}}$ with negative eigenenergies, the non-Abelian Berry connection is defined as:

-The desired $\mathbb{Z}_2$ topological invariant is then the second Chern-Simons topological number $W_{CS}=CS$ $mod$ $2$ with \cite{ChiuRev,TeoKane}:
+The desired $\mathbb{Z}_2$ topological invariant is then the second Chern-Simons topological number $W_{CS}=CS$ $mod$ $2$ with \cite{ChiuRev,TeoKane}

-Our numerical calculations show that $W_{CS}=1$ before the gap closure in Fig. \ref{Fig2}(d), while it is not well-defined after the gap closure.
+Our numerical calculations show that $W_{CS}=1$ before the gap closure in Fig. \ref{Fig2}(d), while it is not well defined after the gap closure.
 The Chern-Simons topological number dictates the existence of topologically protected helical edge states.
 The non-reciprocal couplings along the boundaries collapse them into second-order skin modes under full open boundary conditions.